 We have a talented team of writers, researchers, and contributors, and our primary goal at A Lean Life is to provide top value in the areas of fitness, nutrition, and wellness.
 And to keep the process simple, so that it’s sustainable for the long haul.

-West Point and the U.S. Army was a great training ground to learn the fundamentals of physical fitness, exercise, and resistance training.
+West Point and the U.S. Army was a great training ground to learn the fundamentals of physical fitness, exercise, nutrition, and resistance training.
 We lived it and breathed it 24/7, and the Infantry is a hard-core place where peak conditioning is a must and daily physical training is a way of life.